With a $44 return on every $1 dollar spent, it’s a no-brainer that email marketing is a smart marketing strategy for every one your clients.

 But a simple Google search for “email marketing” returns pages upon pages of potential tools you can use: at one end, there are complex platforms intended for large enterprise companies all the way down to simple tools designed for your mom’s book club.

-With an endless number of choices, it’s overwhelming to find a tool that’s flexible enough to meet the unique, varying needs of each and every one of your clients – all while meeting your agency’s own business objectives.
+With an endless number of choices, it can be overwhelming to find a tool that’s flexible enough to meet the unique, varying needs of each and every one of your clients – all while meeting your agency’s own business objectives.

 In this guide, we’ll outline a step by step process for choosing the right email marketing tool for your agency.